 - Francisco says: “I’ve made the Belem neighborhood my home – what more do I need to say?”

-Enchanting, fairy-tale architecture in an array of pastel hues create a delightful palette for the eyes, steep, cobblestoned hills – the “living Stairmaster” is what I called them – rattling electric trams, secret stairways leading to majestic monuments, and leafy plazas hiding historic façades.
-All of this endows a quaint, unique quirkiness to this beautiful city.
+Enchanting, fairy-tale architecture in an array of pastel hues creates a delightful palette for the eyes.
+Steep, cobblestone hills – the “living Stairmaster” is what I called them – rattling electric trams, secret stairways leading to majestic monuments, and leafy plazas hiding historic façades.
+All of this endows a quaint, unique quirkiness to this beautiful city – Lisbon.

 This is a city easily approached on foot.
 You do, however, have to think about what you wear on your feet – rubber-soled shoes are the order of the day.
 Forget fashionable footwear – in Lisbon, even the locals go for comfort.

 Cover the historic area in a couple of days and you’ll never cease to be amazed at the amiable hospitality and vast array of restaurants and fun funky pop-up street bars.

 Dancing in the streets, flags fluttering in the breeze, the smell of smoky sardines on grills, people singing, people laughing, hustle and bustle… this was my first impression of Lisbon in June for the fiestas of St. Antonio.

 You’ll never be lonely in Lisbon.
 The locals are patient, kind and shyly curious.
 They are also passionately patriotic, so be sure to tell them how much you are enjoying their home.